WARNING: Some of the terms used are pornographic or politically incorrect, and thus are not suitable for those under 18.

 - Moe anthropomorphism: Cute personifications of certain objects or concepts.

-- MyM: The most recent magazine concerning anime, manga and other aspects of Far Eastern entertainment in the UK, first published in May 2012 and released monthly.
-Also covers Western entertainment.
+- MyM: Former UK magazine concerning anime, manga and other aspects of Far Eastern, published between May 2012 and February 2018.
+Also covered Western entertainment.

 - Nanshoku: Male-male love, implying an age-discrepant relationship, often between an adolescent and a young adult or adult.
 Common in Japan’s Edo period (1603-1858).